CASE-Lab/MARV-ROS/README.md

 ## Screen Terminal
 Link to guide: https://linuxize.com/post/how-to-use-linux-screen/
-Reattach: If a session is ongoing it is possible to reattach by executing "screen -r" Kill all sessions: If multiple sessions are running or there is a need to shut down everything, then execure "killall screen"
+Reattach: If a session is ongoing it is possible to reattach by executing "screen -r" Kill all sessions: If multiple sessions are running or there is a need to shut down everything, then execute "killall screen"